Terms & Conditions of Sales

 In the event of a price reduction, the difference will be refunded to the tenant upon signing the new contract or taken into account in the payment schedule.

-The tenant has 7 days to accept or refuse the proposal.
+The tenant has 7 days to accept or reject the proposal.

 In the event of refusal, the initial contract will remain applicable.